 Spalding County, Georgia, has experienced modest economic growth over the past several years with a varied manufacturing and industrial base adding to the relative stability of the area.
 The county government completed the development of infrastructure for an eco-friendly, industrial park.
 New industrial companies continue to locate into the park.
 Since inception, five Japanese companies have announced selection of the park, with four completing construction.
 A Dollar General distribution center has completed construction on the border of Spalding County and Butts County.
 These companies have improved the industrial base within the county and are providing stability and potential for moderate growth in the tax digest.
 The announcement of additional companies are anticipated in the near future.
 Negotiations aimed at securing the new industries to Spalding County included abatements of school property taxes on real property at declining percentages for up to five years.
 Spalding County is currently considering the acquisition of new land for the next phase of an additional industrial park.
-In addition, a new airport inside Spalding County, one large enough to accommodate approximately 95% of the current commercial fleet, is progressing with the acquisition of property and is slated to open in 2022.
+In addition, a new airport inside Spalding County, one large enough to accommodate approximately 95% of the current commercial fleet, is progressing with the acquisition of property and is slated to open in 2024.

-The average annual unemployment rate in Spalding County dropped to 4.7% for calendar year 2018 from 5.8% the prior year.
+The average annual unemployment rate in Spalding County dropped to 4.0% for calendar year 2019 from 4.7% the prior year.
 Southern Crescent Technical College and the University of Georgia - Griffin Campus have both experienced enrollment increases along with physical plant expansions designed to improve the level of preparedness of the available workforce.
 These expansions included a Film Institute, a Food Product Innovation Center and a Turf Grass facility.

 Countywide population changes mirror those experienced within the school system.
 Total population in Spalding County is estimated to have remained virtually unchanged over the past twelve months.
 For several years, the only significant residential development showing signs of construction activity has been designated as an "active adult community" with no school-age children to impact local enrollment.
-The county is seeing the construction of a new apartment complex that could impact enrollment.
 Building permits for new housing are increasing, but at a slow pace.
-SPLOST collections continue to remain strong, which has been a positive sign for the overall health of the local economy.
+Collections on the Education Special Purpose Local Option Sales Tax (ESPLOST) remain strong, which has been a positive sign for the overall health of the local economy.